Beach or water villa? What to choose in the Maldives

 Niyama Private Islands is the epitome of cool, with an underwater music den and unique dining in a pod suspended in the treetop.
 This is one resort across two islands and the overwater pavilions and studios here are sleek, modern retreats, each with their own pool and steps leading into the lagoon.
 These water villas have the wow factor, with clean lines and incredible ocean views.

 This is a great value choice for a stay in a water villa.
-The super stylish white-walled water villas of Diamonds Athuruga have a contemporary feel and you can choose between a sunrise and a sunset view.
+The super stylish white-walled water villas of Diamonds Athuruga have a contemporary feel.
 Each one has a big wooden deck, the use of an iMac and free Wi-Fi, plus exclusive access to a restaurant only for water villa guests.

 The small yet stunning island of Baros features some of the most luxurious water villas in the Maldives and you can upgrade to a Water Pool Villa for the use of your own private plunge pool.
 Each has an espresso machine, wine chiller and of course, a spacious wooden jetty with panoramic views of the ocean.
 You’ll also have your own villa host to make the most of your stay.
 There’s a real emphasis on the bespoke here, from dining to diving, and experiences can be created just for you.